 From English to Chinese:

-A classic-Chinese version of Origins of the Modern Chinese State, by Philip A. Kuhn (Stanford: Stanford University Press, 2002), co-trans. with CHEN Jian, published by Hong Kong: The Chinese University Press of Hong Kong, 2014, 231 pp., with a “Translators’ Preface to the Hong Kong Edition.” (*This is also a more complete version as several places that were deleted or altered because of “political reasons” in the mainland China version have been restored in this version.)
+A Classic-Chinese version of Origins of the Modern Chinese State, by Philip A. Kuhn (Stanford: Stanford University Press, 2002), co-trans. with Chen Jian, published by Hong Kong: The Chinese University Press of Hong Kong, 2014, 231 pp., with a "Translators’ Preface to the Hong Kong Edition.” (*This is also a more complete version as several places that were deleted or altered because of “political reasons” in the mainland China version have been restored in this version.)

-Origins of the Modern Chinese State, by Philip A. Kuhn (Stanford: Stanford University Press, 2002), co-trans. with CHEN Jian, simplified version published by Beijing: Sanlian Shudian (DSX Joint Publishing, one of the most well-known publishers in China), 2013, 150 pp.
+A simplified version of Origins of the Modern Chinese State, by Philip A. Kuhn (Stanford: Stanford University Press, 2002), co-trans. with CHEN Jian, simplified version published by Beijing: Sanlian Shudian (DSX Joint Publishing, one of the most well-known publishers in China), 2013, 150 pp.